 Send event details (what, where, when, why, who and how) to local media by using the media list provided on the Chamber’s website.

 Props and Event Activities:

 This is your event, the Chamber is not responsible for making any of the below arrangements.

-- Educate your audience – create brochures with interesting facts, highlight company history and individuals who will be speaking at the event.
+- Educating your audience – create brochures with interesting facts, highlight company history and individuals who will be speaking at the event.

-- Make arrangements for any performers, activities, games or giveaways for the event.
+- Making arrangements for any performers, activities, games or giveaways for the event

-- Make arrangements for a photographer or videographer if necessary.
+- Making arrangements for a photographer or videographer if necessary.

-- Identify and arrange for any “props” that will be needed – such as commemorative shovels, ceremonial scissors and ribbon, a reveal curtain, countdown clock, etc. Be sure to make arrangements in advance to rent or purchase them.
+- Identifying and arranging for any “props” that will be needed – such as commemorative shovels, ceremonial scissors and ribbon, a reveal curtain, countdown clock, etc. Be sure to make arrangements in advance to rent or purchase these items from a provider of your choice.
 Customize props that would be unique to your business.
 Also, be clear on costs and delivery dates.

 - The Chamber has ceremonial scissors and red ribbon member companies can borrow.